Enhancing Agricultural Opportunities for Military Veterans (AgVets)

 The Awards Process

 Awards will be made through a competitive grants process, administered by the U.S. Department of Agriculture’s National Institute of Food and Agriculture (NIFA).
-All applications for funding must be submitted electronically through Grants.gov.
+All applications for funding must be submitted electronically through Grants.gov (external link).
 This process requires pre-registration which can take up to one month.
 We encourage all potential applicants to begin the registration process as soon as possible.

 Reviewers from universities, government, community-based organizations, for-profit and non-profit organizations, and from the military, veteran, and farming/agribusiness community will provide peer assessment and recommend applications for funding.